 AI:Stage TU Graz

-On Tuesday, May 13, 2025, AI:Stage TU Graz will provide insights into applications of Artificial Intelligence (AI) for higher education institutions.
-The partner stage is organized by Graz University of Technology in cooperation with the departments of Teaching and Learning Technologies, Teaching and Curriculum Development, and the Digital University Hub.
+On Tuesday, May 13, 2025, AI:Stage TU Graz provided insights into applications of Artificial Intelligence (AI) for higher education institutions.
+The partner stage was organized by Graz University of Technology in cooperation with the departments of Teaching and Learning Technologies, Teaching and Curriculum Development, and the Digital University Hub.

-Please note: The programme of the face-to-face event in Graz will be mainly in German.
+Please note: The programme of the face-to-face event in Graz was mainly in German.

 AI:Stage TU Graz

-Dates: The program starts on May 13, 2025, at 9:00 AM and ends at approximately 5:45 PM.
-Throughout the day, attendees can enjoy a relaxed exchange over drinks and snacks, courtesy of the Austrian Federal Ministry for Women, Science and Research.
+Dates: The program started on May 13, 2025, at 9:00 AM and ended at approximately 5:45 PM.
+Throughout the day, attendees enjoyed a relaxed exchange over drinks and snacks, courtesy of the Austrian Federal Ministry for Women, Science and Research.

 Location: Ground floor of the BMT building, Stremayrgasse 16, 8010 Graz.